michael-sumner/go-make-things/content/articles/2017-08-23-two-ways-to-set-an-elements-css-with-vanilla-javascript.md

 - CSS
 - JavaScript
 date: '2017-08-23'
+permalink: /two-ways-to-set-an-elements-css-with-vanilla-javascript/
 title: Two ways to set an element&#8217;s CSS with vanilla JavaScript
+url: /2017/08/23/two-ways-to-set-an-elements-css-with-vanilla-javascript
 ---

-Yesterday, we looked at [how to get an element's CSS attributes with vanilla JavaScript](/getting-an-elements-css-attributes-with-vanilla-javascript/).
+Yesterday, we looked at [how to get an element's CSS attributes with vanilla JavaScript](https://gomakethings.com/getting-an-elements-css-attributes-with-vanilla-javascript/).
 One thing I neglected to mention: `getComputedStyle()` can only be used to get values, not set them.

 Today, let's look at how to set CSS with vanilla JS.